vandre-sales/meliva-ds/docs/pages/frameworks/vue.md

 ---
 meta:
   title: Vue
-  description: Tips for using Shoelace in your Vue 3 app.
+  description: Tips for using Web Awesome in your Vue 3 app.
 ---

 # Vue

-Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.
+Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Web Awesome in your Vue apps with ease.

 :::tip
 These instructions are for Vue 3 and above.
 If you're using Vue 2, please see the [Vue 2 instructions](/frameworks/vue-2).